waltroloson/twitterbot/README.md

 ```

 1. If at any step in this part you get into problems, carry out the following.
-..+Go back into the `mongod.conf` file and set the 'enableLocalhostAuthBypass' flag to 'true'.
+   + Go back into the `mongod.conf` file and set the 'enableLocalhostAuthBypass' flag to 'true'.
-..+Restart the mongo instance as instructed above.
+   + Restart the mongo instance as instructed above.
-..+Start up the mongo shell.
+   + Start up the mongo shell.
-..+Proceed again starting at step [create-admin-user] above.
+   + Proceed again starting at step [create-admin-user] above.

 1. Again enter the MongoDB shell by typing in the following in the command line.
 ```sh